mccakit/learn_xmake/docs/source/development_enviroment/toolchains.rst

-         I recommend building clang, lld, clang-tools-extra, lldb, libcxx, libc and compiler-rt with exception handling, run-time type information and assertions enabled
+         I recommend building clang, lld, clang-tools-extra, lldb, libcxx, libc and compiler-rt with exception handling, run-time type information and assertions enabled.
+For targets, I suggest building X86, ARM, RISC-V and WebAssembly.

       #.
 Build and install LLVM with ``ninja --build`` and ```cmake
          --install``